wp-plugins/classipress-google-checkout-gateway/readme.txt

-=== ClassiPress Google Checkout Gateway ===
+=== ClassiPress Google Wallet Gateway ===
-Contributors: dcowgill, appthemes
+Contributors: dcowgill, appthemes, meloniq
-Tags: classipress, appthemes, google checkout, gateway, payment, ecommerce Requires at least: 3.1
+Tags: classipress, appthemes, google wallet, google checkout, gateway, payment, ecommerce Requires at least: 3.1
 Stable tag: trunk

-Adds Google Checkout as a payment gateway to the ClassiPress application theme.
+Adds Google Wallet as a payment gateway to the ClassiPress application theme.

 == Description ==

-This plugin adds the Google Checkout payment gateway to the ClassiPress application theme.
+This plugin adds the Google Wallet payment gateway to the ClassiPress application theme.
 You must have a copy of the ClassiPress theme in order for this plugin to function correctly.

 == Installation ==

 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area
-2. Search for 'ClassiPress Google Checkout Gateway'
+2. Search for 'ClassiPress Google Wallet Gateway'
 3. Click 'Install Now' and activate the plugin
-4. Configure the settings under the 'Google Checkout' tab, under ClassiPress 'Gateways'
+4. Configure the settings under the 'Google Wallet' tab, under ClassiPress 'Gateways'

 For a manual installation via FTP: